onap/vnfrqts-requirements/docs/Chapter5.rst

 ---------

-When Nova Servers are created via Heat templates, they may be passed a “keypair” which provides an ssh key to the ‘root’ login on the newly created VM.
+When Nova Servers are created via Heat templates, they may be passed a "keypair" which provides an ssh key to the ‘root’ login on the newly created VM.
 This is often done so that an initial root key/password does not need to be hard-coded into the image.